-Rudolf Clausius’ father founded a school and became its Principal.
+Clausius was born in Köslin (now Koszalin, Poland) in the Province of Pomerania in Prussia.
+His father was a Protestant pastor and school inspector.
 However, Rudolf Clausius moved to Stettin (now Szczecin, Poland), where he attended a grammar school.
 He entered the University of Berlin around 1840, being mostly interested in history but he decided to focus on mathematics and physics.
 It is believed that around 1847, Clausius submitted his dissertation on the problem of reflected light in the sky, to Halle University.
 His first work on the mechanical theory of heat was titled “Über die bewegende Kraft der Wärme” and was published in 1850 and it is probably his most important and most influential work.
 Fortunately for Clausius, the paper’s importance was noticed quickly and he was invited to the post of Professor at the Royal Artillery and Engineering School at Berlin in the same year.
 [1,2]

 The New Theory of Thermodynamics

 “Heat can never pass from a colder to a warmer body without some other change, connected therewith, occurring at the same time.”

 After the discovery of the law of conservation of energy (1st law of thermodynamics) by Julius Robert von Mayer, James Prescott Joule and Hermann von Helmholtz, a new thermodynamics had to be found, especially since William Thomson (later Lord Kelvin) had clearly shown that there was a contradiction between Carnot’s process and conservation of energy.
 The theory of heat at the time was called the caloric theory and was based on the axioms that the heat in the universe conserved and that the heat in a substance is a function of the state of the substance.
 Clausius stated in his 1850 paper, that these assumptions were false and he gave two laws of thermodynamics to replace the incorrect assumptions.